Sodium chloride: Road salt

-The second major application of salt is for de-icing and anti-icing of roads, both in grit bins and spread by winter service vehicles.
+The second major application of salt is for deicing and anti-icing of roads, both in grit bins and spread by winter service vehicles.
 In anticipation of snowfall, roads are optimally "anti-iced" with brine (concentrated solution of salt in water), which prevents bonding between the snow-ice and the road surface.
 This procedure obviates the heavy use of salt after the snowfall.
-For de-icing, mixtures of brine and salt are used, sometimes with additional agents such as calcium chloride and/or magnesium chloride.
+For deicing, mixtures of brine and salt are used, sometimes with additional agents such as calcium chloride and/or magnesium chloride.
 The use of salt or brine becomes ineffective below −10 °C.

-Salt for de-icing in the United Kingdom predominantly comes from a single mine in Winsford in Cheshire.
-Prior to distribution it is mixed with <100 ppm of sodium ferrocyanide as an anti-caking agent, which enables rock salt to flow freely out of the gritting vehicles despite being stockpiled prior to use.
+Salt for deicing in the United Kingdom predominantly comes from a single mine in Winsford in Cheshire.
+Prior to distribution it is mixed with <100 ppm of sodium ferrocyanide as an anticaking agent, which enables rock salt to flow freely out of the gritting vehicles despite being stockpiled prior to use.
 In recent years this additive has also been used in table salt.
-Other additives had been used in road salt to reduce the total costs.
+Other additives have been used in road salt to reduce the total costs.
 For example, in the US, a byproduct carbohydrate solution from sugar-beet processing was mixed with rock salt and adhered to road surfaces about 40% better than loose rock salt alone.
 Because it stayed on the road longer, the treatment did not have to be repeated several times, saving time and money.

 In the technical terms of physical chemistry, the minimum freezing point of a water-salt mixture is −21.12 C for 23.31 wt% of salt.
 Freezing near this concentration is however so slow that the eutectic point of −22.4 C can be reached with about 25 wt% of salt.